 - Maintain routines/structure as much as possible with visual schedules and checklists. - Find approved ways to help the person with Down syndrome stay connected with family, friends, staff, caregivers as much as possible.
 Virtual dance parties are a great example! - Put together a memory photo book about the people or activities that are missed. - Use a social story explaining the situation in simple, first-person terms.
 Read the story often. - Validate the person's feelings, no matter what they are feeling. - Use a visual showing different emotions to help the person articulate what they might be experiencing. - Everyone grieves in different ways.
-People with Down syndrome may be more easily influenced by the emotions of others, so be mindful of how your own grieving process may be impacting the person with Down syndrome.
+People with Down syndrome may be more easily influenced by the emotions of others, so be mindful of how your own grieving process may be impacting the person with Down syndrome. - Talk to a psychologist, therapist, or other professional familiar with your child or adult about how to help the individual with Down syndrome process the "new norm."

-Q28.
+Q30.
 What precautions should be taken if an individual with Down syndrome needs urgent dental care?

 A. During this challenging health crisis, if an individual with Down syndrome has an urgent dental problem (dental pain or swelling with fever), the problem needs to be addressed.
-Call your dentist to confer and explain the symptoms and seek his or her advice.
-Most dental practices will have emergency coverage or a service that will direct you to care.
+Most dental offices are resuming care and you can call your dentist to seek care.